Revisiting Skeleton-based Action Recognition: Experiments

 \textbf{Robustness.} To test the robustness of both models, we can drop a proportion of keypoints in the input and see how such perturbation will affect the final accuracy.
-Since limb keypoints\footnote{There are 8 limb keypoints: bow, wrist, knee, ankle (left/right).} are more important for gymnastics than torso or face keypoints, we test both models by randomly dropping 1 limb keypoint in each frame with probability $p$.
-In Table~\ref{tab:robustness}, we see that 3D-CNN is extremely robust to input perturbations: dropping 1 limb keypoint per frame only leads to a moderate drop (less than 1\%) in Mean-Top1, while the drop for GCN is 14.3\%.
+Since limb keypoints\footnote{There are eight limb keypoints: bow, wrist, knee, ankle (left/right).} are more critical for gymnastics than the torso or face keypoints, we test both models by randomly dropping one limb keypoint in each frame with probability $p$.
+In Table~\ref{tab-robustness}, we see that PoseConv3D is highly robust to input perturbations: dropping one limb keypoint per frame leads to a moderate drop (less than 1\%) in Mean-Top1, while for GCN, it's 14.3\%.
 Someone would argue that we can train GCN with the noisy input, similar to the dropout operation~\cite{srivastava2014dropout}.
-However, even under this setting, the Mean-Top1 accuracy of GCN also drops by 1.4\% for the case $p=1$.
+However, even under this setting, the Mean-Top1 accuracy of GCN still drops by 1.4\% for the case $p=1$.
 Besides, with robust training, there will be an additional 1.1\% drop for the case $p=0$.
-The experiment results show that 3D-CNN significantly outperforms GCN in terms of robustness for pose recognition.
+The experiment results show that PoseConv3D significantly outperforms GCN in terms of robustness for pose recognition.

-\textbf{Generalization. } To study the generalization of 3D-CNN and GCN, we design a cross-annotation setting for training \& testing on FineGYM.
-Specifically, we use pose extracted by HRNet for training, and pose extracted by MobileNet for testing.
-From Figure~\ref{fig:generalization}, we first find that for 3D-CNN, the performance drop when using the pose of low quality for training \& testing is more moderate than GCN.
-Besides, when using poses extracted by different approaches (\textbf{GT}, \textbf{Tracking}) for training and testing respectively, the performance drop of 3D-CNN is much smaller than GCN.
-The experiment results show that 3D-CNN can generalize better than GCN.
+\textbf{Generalization.} To compare the generalization of GCN and 3D-CNN, we design a cross-model check on FineGYM.
+Specifically, we use two models,~\ie, HRNet (Higher-Quality, or HQ for short) and MobileNet (Lower-Quality, LQ) for pose estimation and train two PoseConv3D on top, respectively.
+During testing, we feed LQ input into the model trained with HQ one and vice versa.
+From Table~\ref{tab-robustxanno}, we see that the accuracy drops less when using lower-quality poses for both training \& testing with PoseConv3D compared to GCN.
+Similarly, we can also vary the source of person boxes, using either \textbf{GT} boxes (HQ) or \textbf{tracking} results (LQ) for training and testing.
+The results are shown in Table~\ref{tab-robustxbox}.
+The performance drop of PoseConv3D is also much smaller than GCN.